Estimating Graphlet Statistics via Lifting: Supplement to "Estimating Graphlets via Lifting"

-We can see that PSRW generally has smaller variation under independence, mostly because of the probability $\pi(T)$ being independent of the degrees of vertices of $T$.
-On the other hand, variation under independence of Lift and Waddle methods is comparable, meaning that $\pi(T)$ varies similarly for those two methods.
-Next, we compare the dependence of $\phi_i$ and $\phi_{i+1}$ using correlation for different values of the burn-in $h$ (see Fig.\ref{fig:correlation}).
+Next, for the random walk lifting, we empirically compare the dependence of $\phi_i$ and $\phi_{i+1}$ using correlation for different values of the burn-in $h$ (see Fig.\ref{fig:correlation}).
 For Lift and Waddling, the burn-in between $\phi_i$ and $\phi_{i+1}$ is the number of steps taken after sampling $T_i$ to get a new starting vertex for $T_{i+1}$.
 For PSRW, burn-in is the number of steps between CIS samples in the random walk on subgraphs.
 From the graphs in Figure~\ref{fig:correlation}, we see that PSRW produces highly correlated samples compared to Lift and Waddling methods.
 This agrees with our analysis of PSRW, since it takes many more steps for the subgraph random walk to achieve desired mixing compared to the random walk on vertices.